Killing of Clément Méric

 On 5 June 2013, a fight between far-left and far-right activists in Paris resulted in the death of 18-year-old left-winger Clément Méric (/fr/).
-Two far-right skinheads, Esteban Morillo and Samuel Dufour, were indicted for his death.
+Two far-right skinheads, Esteban Morillo and Samuel Dufour, were charged for his death.
 In September 2018, they were convicted of manslaughter and weapon supply respectively, and sentenced to 11 and 5 years in prison respectively.
 Morillo was freed on licence that November after an appeal, Dufour in January 2019, and a second trial began in December 2019.
 In June 2021, they were sentenced to 8 and 5 years respectively.
+The lengthy judicial process centred around contentious points: Méric's own responsibility in the violence, and whether or not the accused had brass knuckles, an illegal weapon regardless of context.